Book Title: Frozen Charlotte

 Character and character development

-Some of the other characters in the story were just as well written as Sophie and Rebecca but a few of them like Sophie’s supposedly best friend, Jay, was not given much time to develop.
+Everyone in the Craig family has something about them.
+But while of the characters in the story were just as well written as Sophie and Rebecca but a few of them like Sophie’s supposedly best friend, Jay, was not given much time to develop.
 I would have liked him to have matured more.

 When I first read the blurb of this book, I had not expected the sheer extent of how horrific Rebecca’s death would have been.
 I thought that I would only be reading the first few pages of the book but I ended up staying up all night to finish the book, even though I had school the next day, due to how engaging the story is.
 After reading the book, I became weary of any china doll that I saw.
 You might be expecting me to say at least a few more bad points about this book but I honestly haven’t been able to find any.